Online programs coming soon.

 What does the program offer?

 Participants will create individual puppets, engage in small ensembles, and collaboratively create short experimental projects for public presentation.
-Please see the itinerary section below for more information on the themes and activities covered during the intensive.
+Please see the itinerary section below for more information on the intensive’s themes and activities.

 Who should apply?